dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 	- Make folders for each of the main headings (ie 1.0, 2.0 etc)
 		- This has been completed
 	- Link the folder contents respectively to where they belong in other pages
+	- Figure out how to do softlinks (or is it a hardlink?) to subsections on different pages in this Vault
 	- Put a bloody space between paragraphs... lel (make it look cleaner)
 - Test to see if the Vault is accessible on other Rigs (via OneDrive)
 - Tidy up Brave Bookmarks and replicate them on other Browsers when complete (mainly the Learning folder created for this course and merge it into the main that is currently there)